 I opted for microwave-in-the-package versions of both the green beans and potatoes.
 I love how The Little Potato Company offers microwavable potatoes; the perfect side dish that’s ready in just minutes.
 Set aside the included seasoning pack for use next time you roast a bag of regular creamer potatoes as you won’t need it for this dish.

 Since I used the microwave for the potatoes, I decided to keep the entire dish pot free.
 You can find bags of steam-able green beans in the produce section, but if you can’t, a quick boil/blanch will work.
 You’ll want to let the vegetables cool before adding them to the goat cheese.
 I threw the cooked vegetables in a bowl and placed it in the fridge while I prepared the rest of the ingredients.
 Then, toss together and serve.

-For my vegan/dairy-free friends, you can leave out the goat cheese.
+For my vegan/dairy-free friends, you can leave the goat cheese out from this Green Bean Potato and Tarragon Salad.
 I love the creaminess paired with crunchy pecans and sweet peas, but it should still be amazing without it.
-I hope you enjoy this one as much as we did.
+And I hope you enjoy this one as much as we did!
 I know the combo of foods sounds a little strange, but trust me it works.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print

 Green Bean, Potato and Tarragon Salad.
 This vegetarian potato salad is a must make for Spring or Summer.
 Tossed with peas, goat cheese, pecans and a yummy maple-dijon dressing.
 Gluten-Free.